A study on neck generated headaches, snappily called:

 The study on cervicogenic headaches:

-One group received low-dose SMT (8 treatments), another high-dose SMT (16 treatments), another group low-dose light massage (8 treatments) and, finally, another high-dose light massage (16 treatments).
+There were several groups in the trail.
+One group received low-dose SMT (8 treatments).
+Another received high-dose SMT (16 treatments).
+A third group, had low-dose light massage (8 treatments) and, finally, another high-dose light massage (16 treatments).
 The study showed some interesting things:

 - While treatment dose had no effect on the use of medication, those receiving SMT used 1/3 less medication at 24 weeks.